MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/call-park-and-retrieve.md

 ## License required

 To park and retrieve calls, a user must be an Enterprise Voice user, and an administrator must grant the user a call park policy.
-For more information about the licensing model, see [Office 365 licensing for Microsoft Teams](office-365-licensing.md).
+For more information about the licensing model, see [Microsoft Teams service description](https://docs.microsoft.com/office365/servicedescriptions/teams-service-description).

 ## Call park and retrieve feature availability